Jussie Smollett Convicted Of 5 Of 6 Counts Of Orchestrating Fake Hate Crime Against Himself

 CHICAGO (CBS) — Former “Empire” actor Jussie Smollett was convicted on five counts Thursday evening on charges he orchestrated a fake hate crime against himself nearly three years ago, while jurors acquitted him of one other count.

 A jury of six men and six women deliberated more than nine hours over two days before finding Smollett guilty of five of six counts of disorderly conduct, accusing the actor of staging a fake racist and homophobic attack against himself in January 2019, and then lying to police about it, in a bid for publicity.
-Jurors found him not guilty of the sixth count of disorderly conduct.READ MORE: Chicago's Top Doctor Breaks Down Latest COVID Numbers As Positivity Rates Climb
+Jurors found him not guilty of the sixth count of disorderly conduct.READ MORE: Chase Bank Takes $28,000 From Chatham Restaurateur's Business Account, Because Of Someone Else's Court Order

+The charges for which Smollett was convicted dealt with his falsely telling several different police officers he was the victim of a hate crime and a battery.

 CBS 2 Legal Analyst Irv Miller has said it’s unlikely Smollett would be sentenced to significant time in prison, if any, despite previously pleading no contest to charges he lied to police by giving his brother’s name during a DUI arrest in California.